HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The PTLB instruction removes a translation from the instruction or data TLB by marking the entry invalid.
-ThPSW.[seg]" field selects tPSW.[seg]ment register for forming the virtual address.
+The "seg" field selects the segment register for forming the virtual address.
 A zero will use the upper two bits of the computed address offset to select among SR4..SR7.
 Otherwise SR1..SR3 are selected.

 The "T" bit indicates whether the instruction or the data TLB is addressed.
 A value of zero references the instruction TLB, a value of one refers to the data TLB.